PlayStation Shuts Dark Outlaw Games Amid Mobile Strategy Shift

 Why is Sony abandoning mobile gaming?

-High production costs and low returns on investment compared to consoles.
+High production costs, low returns on investment compared to consoles, and high platform fees.

 Will something change for PlayStation 5 players?

-No. Main gamers will not notice changes in access to new games on the console.
+No. Main gamers will not notice changes in access to new games on the console, and resources may be better allocated to major projects.